 Ah, the tree house—a childhood dream we never entirely get over.
 Whether you want to share your experience of lording over a one-of-a-kind playhouse in the sky with your little ones or are keen to build them the tree fort you always wish you had, you’ll find plenty of inspiration among these amazing (and totally doable) DIY tree houses.

 01 of 14

 Layers of Fun

-This two-story tree house, featured on Houzz, connects a simple tree platform to a raised shelter via a cargo net passage.
-It’s the perfect place to hang around and catch the breeze on a warm summer’s day.Continue to 3 of 22 below.
+This two-story tree house, from Living Edge Treehouses & Edible Landscapes featured on Houzz, connects a simple tree platform to a raised shelter via a cargo net passage.
+It’s the perfect place to hang around and catch the breeze on a warm summer’s day.Continue to 2 of 14 below.

 Toddler-Friendly Tree House

-Though it may sit a little lower to the ground than your average tree house, this pint-sized tree-stump palace, spotted on Made With Happy, will leave your little one on cloud nine.
-With a cheery yellow interior, clean blue and white striped curtains and little more than a three-foot drop to the grassy ground below, it’s the perfect starter home for an adventuring toddler on the go!Continue to 5 of 22 below.
+Though it may sit a little lower to the ground than your average tree house, this pint-sized tree-stump palace spotted on Made With Happy, will leave your little one on cloud nine.
+With a cheery yellow interior, clean blue and white striped curtains and little more than a three-foot drop to the grassy ground below, it’s the perfect starter home for an adventuring toddler on the go.Continue to 3 of 14 below.

-This rustic tree house, featured on Houzz, incorporates organic materials and scrap lumber into a simple, understated design that blends nicely into its picturesque garden surroundings.
+This rustic tree house, featured on Houzz by Whitney Lyons, incorporates organic materials and scrap lumber into a simple, understated design that blends nicely into its picturesque garden surroundings.
 The piece de resistance?
-A bucket on a pulley—perfect for passing secret messages and other goodies to friends above.Continue to 6 of 22 below.
+A bucket on a pulley—perfect for passing secret messages and other goodies to friends above.Continue to 4 of 14 below.

 Pallet Wood Tree House